 Festivities in Delhi now bring with them a cloud of darkness that leaves the population gasping for clean air.
 Delhi, the capital city of India, has hit the headline again as a result of deteriorating air quality.
 Every year, the city faces severe levels of smog and pollution after Diwali.
 However, this year has been an exception as the air quality dipped to a severe level in June itself.
 Though Delhi and NCR usually get very dusty during this time every year, the situation worsened this year.
 According to a report by WHO, air pollution kills approximately 30,000 people every year in Delhi.

 The Present Scenario

-Like every year during October-November, Delhiites experience the worst hit of air pollution and smog.
-The reasons for Delhi pollution include burning of firecrackers and crop burning in Northern India during this time of the year.
+Like every year from October-November, Delhiites experience the worst hit of air pollution and smog.
+The reasons for Delhi’s pollution include the burning of firecrackers and crop burning in Northern India during this time of the year.
 Delhi has been waking up to Air Quality Index (AQI) PM 2.5 between 400-600 starting from the end of October, which is much above the hazardous level and can cause serious damage to health.
-An AQI between 0-50 comes under the “good” category and anything above 500 comes under the “severe plus” category.
+An AQI between 0-50 comes under the “good” category and anything above 500 comes under the “severe-plus” category.
 A public health emergency was declared in the city by Environment Pollution (Prevention and Control) Authority (EPCA).
-The capital city is experiencing events like closing of schools, ban on construction and revival of the Odd-Even scheme during this perilous time.
+The capital city is experiencing events like the closing of schools, ban on construction, and revival of the Odd-Even scheme during this perilous time.